mmiranda222/.statsuite/content/changelog/_index.md

 patch changes:

-- [dotstatsuite-core-transfer#450](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer/-/issues/450) Error while retrieving Mappings from the `Mapping Store` when both DSD and referenced MSD have attribute and metadata attribute with the same ID. **Disclaimer:** the fix includes only to return a more meaningful error mesage to the user during data import or dataflow initialization, but it does not fix existing structures with error as mentioned above.
+- [dotstatsuite-core-transfer#450](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer/-/issues/450) Error while retrieving Mappings from the `Mapping Store` when both DSD and referenced MSD have attribute and metadata attribute with the same ID. **Warning:** the fix includes only to return a more meaningful error mesage to the user during data import or dataflow initialization, but it does not fix existing structures with error as mentioned above.
 If you encounter this issue, you need to re-create your SDMX structures and change one of the MSD or DSD attribute IDs.
 - [dotstatsuite-core-transfer#459](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer/-/issues/459) TimeOut "Content Constraint XXX, Timeout expired."

 ---